Table of Contents

 ---|---|

 IP Address | The base IP you entered.
-It’s the device’s unique identifier on the network. |
+It’s the device’s unique identifier on the network and may be associated with a server. |

 Network Address | The first address in the subnet.
-It identifies the entire network—not a device. |
+It identifies the entire subnetwork—not a device—and can be used to determine the IP class. |

 Broadcast Address | The last IP in the subnet.
 It’s used to send messages to all devices in the network. |

-Subnet Mask | Defines the size of your network by splitting IPs into network and host portions. |
+Subnet Mask | Defines the size of your network by splitting IPs into network and host portions.
+Indicates the IP address length (prefix length), and shows how many bits are used for the network and how many are host bits. |

 Wildcard Mask | The inverse of the subnet mask.
-Often used in advanced firewall and routing rules. |
+Often used in advanced firewall and routing rules.
+The Cisco wildcard mask is commonly used in Cisco devices. |

 CIDR | Short for Classless Inter-Domain Routing.
-It’s another way of showing the subnet mask using / notation (e.g., /24 ). |
+It’s another way of showing the subnet mask using / notation (e.g., /24). |

-Total Hosts | The total number of IP addresses in the subnet, including network and broadcast addresses. |
+Total Hosts | The total number of IP addresses in the subnet, including network and broadcast addresses.
+The maximum required hosts per subnet can be used to determine the appropriate subnet size. |

 Usable Range | The range of IPs that you can actually assign to devices.
-Excludes the network and broadcast addresses. |
+Excludes the network and broadcast addresses.
+The host bits define the usable range of addresses. |